benjamin-hodgson/Contexts/README.md

 If the words 'establish', 'when', or 'given' appear in a method, it will be run before the other test methods in the class.
-'Establish' methods are typically used to build test data, instantiate the object under test, set up mock objects, write test files to the file system, and otherwise prepare the test.
+'Establish' methods are typically used to build test data, instantiate the object under test, set up mock objects, write test files to the file system, and so on.
+The purpose of this is to put the system in a known state before the test begins.

 The setup method is run _once for each test class_, to encourage you to ensure your assertions don't modify any state.